 Begin by removing food and water sources that are attracting the pests in the first place.
 Seal your garbage cans and store your compost and lawn clippings in locked bins.
 Remove all other possible food sources and drain any stagnant water and fix leaking pipes and faucets.

 Next, deprive the rats of ideal nesting locations.
 Trim trees and bushes close to the fence line or walls and store firewood on a raised platform and well away from the fence and walls.
 Keep your garden well maintained including removing weeds and other pest attractants.

 Finally, fill the burrows with dirt and seal the burrow entrances with mesh wire or steel wool.
 Consider laying chicken wire around the holes.
 Make sure that the burrows are empty before sealing.
-The rats may make alternative routes to get out which means more burrows or may die of suffocation causing a rank odour that is difficult to locate.
+The rats may take alternative routes to get out which means more burrows or may die of suffocation causing a rank odor that is difficult to locate.
 Rotting corpses also raise serious concerns about diseases and infections.